physrisk/website-source/articles/2013/a-kononovicius-i-kazakevicius-valdomu-agentu-itaka-kirmano-modelio-dinamikai.md

 which incorporates the controlled agents.
 We would like to draw your attention to the fact that in this applet we allow both negative and positive values of \\\(  M \\\).
-The negative values just indicate that controled agent choose the opposite state to the one represented by
+The negative values just indicate that controlled agent choose the opposite state to the one represented by
 \\\(  x \\\).
 The meaning behind and usage of the other parameters of the applet is standard.